22nd November, 2011

 Update: Sara Ibrahim and Ellie Cumbo are standing in Young Fabians elections too – please support them!

-PS – I would write biogs on each explaining why I think they’re good people but I don’t have the time.
+PS – I would write biogs on each explaining why I think they’re good people but I don’t have the time (by severly).
 They just are…!

 22nd May, 2011